Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

     - end transfer: explicitly tells the transmitter to end or doesn't give signal for 1.25s

 ### Battery models
-Energy density in battery is increasing but not at a rete to keep up with the computational and portability needs.
+Energy density in battery is increasing but not at a rate to keep up with the computational and portability needs.
 Moreover they are non linear:
 - the amount of energy that can be extracted depends on the current drawn (discharge profile)
 - battery recovers some charge when it is given some rest